A New Pilot Project Opens the Path to Net-Zero by 2030

 The math is both humbling and hopeful.

-Localized Ocean Fertilization (LOF) is the deliberate replication of this process, but only in ocean eddies.
-The critical insight is the word localized.
-We don’t need to fertilize the whole ocean as many fear.
+Localized Ocean Fertilization (LOF) is the deliberate replication of what happened post-Pinatubo, The critical insight is the word localized.
+We don’t need to fertilize the whole ocean as many assume.
 We need to identify the right eddies and work within them.
 Downwelling eddies that concentrate phytoplankton and carry their biocarbon to depth exist in about 1% of the ocean’s surface area.

 At that scale, LOF is not just climatically significant.
 It becomes economically significant.
 Hundreds of corporations and countries have made public net-zero commitments and collectively budgeted billions of dollars to fulfill those commitments.
 They need verified carbon credits to do so.
 A working LOF operation would produce those credits at costs that are potentially far below anything currently available.
 And at a scale that actually bends the CO2 curve down—benefiting all our children and nature.